-Caregiver finds comfort in MD Anderson’s breast cancer screening and
+Caregiver finds comfort in MD Anderson’s breast cancer screening and treatment expertise

 In 2012, A few months after Nitin and Sharmila Vaidya celebrated their 25th wedding anniversary Sharmila found a lump in her right breast.